What is a GPO?

 GPO Quick Facts

-- GPOs like Una are free for businesses and associations.
-Anyone can join.
+- GPOs like Una are totally free

 - GPOs get exclusive pricing from suppliers because they’re guaranteeing customers